Kentucker Audley

 Andrew Michael Nenninger (born November 13, 1981), known professionally as Kentucker Audley, is an American filmmaker and actor.
-He appeared on the 2007 Filmmaker Magazine list of 25 New Faces of Independent Film.
+He appeared on the Filmmaker magazine's 2007 list of 25 New Faces of Independent Film.
 He founded the independent film platform NoBudge, first as a Tumblr blog in 2011 and then a full website in 2015.

 Early life

 Audley was born in St. Louis, Missouri to parents Jane and Michael and grew up in Lexington, Kentucky.
 He attended Mary Queen of the Holy Rosary School and then Lexington Catholic High School.
 He began his studies in film and video production at Savannah College of Art & Design and gained experience at the Memphis Digital Media Co-Op before going on to graduate from the University of Memphis in 2005.
 His pseudonym is an homage to his home state of Kentucky.

 Artistry

 Early in his career, Audley was commonly associated with the Southern mumblecore movement, his first feature film Team Picture (2007) being principal among it.
 He first became interested in film when he watched Wes Anderson's Bottle Rocket (1996) in the eighth grade.
 He has cited the likes of Jim Jarmusch, John Cassavetes, and Jean-Luc Godard as his inspirations.